-The base of the plan view or cross section view reports your current position relative to the item being staked:
+The base of the plan view or cross section view reports your current position relative to the item being staked.

-- To select the delta display, tap the arrow to the left of the navigation deltas. - Tap Options for further delta display options.
+To select the delta display:

+- Tap and hold on the navigation deltas. - Tap Options.

 - If you are using a conventional instrument, the road values only appear after you take a distance measurement. - If the road consists of only a horizontal and vertical alignment the V.Dist value reports the vertical distance to the vertical alignment.